-Guest post by David Durman on JointJS, a JavaScript Diagramming tool (if interested in the topic of online modeling tools, don’t forget to check our list of tools).
-Enter David
+Updated version of a guest post by David Durman where he presents JointJS, a JavaScript diagramming library (if interested in the topic of online modeling tools, don’t forget to check our list of tools) and its new features.
+Enter David.

 Nice tool.
 It’s really useful to move diagramming tasks to the web.